New York, New York Summary

 What’s New York, New York Like?

-A jazz saxophonist and a pop singer fall madly in love and marry at the end of the Second World War.
-The saxophonist's outrageously volatile personality places a continual strain on their relationship and after they have a baby, their marriage crumbles.
+A musician and a singer meet and fall madly in love and marry following the end of the Second World War.
+The musician's outrageously volatile personality places a continual strain on their relationship and after they both achieve success, their marriage begins to crumble.

 Their careers develop on separate, but successful, trajectories until they can no longer ignore their former partner's achievements and passion for each other.